TheIoTLearningInitiative/internetofthings101/Sensors.md

 Sensors
 ==

-> A sensor is a transducer whose purpose is to sense (that is, to detect) some characteristic of its environments.
+> A sensor is a transducer whose purpose is to sense (that is, to detect) some characteristic of its environments...
+From Wikipedia, the free encyclopedia

 ### Intel & Seeed Studio
 > Grove starter kit plus – Intel IoT Edition for Intel Galileo Gen 2 and Edison